barrettotte/IBMi-Book/docs/core/ibmi/setup.md

 To finish this chapter and continue in this book, we need to setup a library and some files.
 Hopefully, your user profile that was setup has the permissions necessary to do this.
-If not, ask your nearest IBMi disciple.
+If not, ask your nearest IBM i disciple.

 ## Creating a Test Library